GiottoVerducci/rulebook2024/content.md

 Any ready unlocked minion you control can perform an action.
 The procedure for resolving an action is described in the following sections.
-A ready vampire may generally perform one of two basic actions which do not require the play of action cards: \
+A ready vampire may generally perform one of two basic actions which do not require the play of action cards:\
 **bleed** or **hunt**\
+The actions to **leave torpor, resuce a vampire from torpor, diablerise a vampire in torpor and become anarch** can also be performed without an action card, but they can only be attempted if there is a valid target available (e.g. a vampire in torpor who can be rescued).\
+\
 A ready ally may perform only one basic action which does not require the play of action cards: **bleed**.\
+\
 Ready minions can also use actions to bring different types of permanent resources into play.
 These three actions are very similar, although the cards they bring into play are not: